Chiark-Collective/Pointcept/report/main.typ

 The meshes for these surfaces are geometrically similar, so the model has to rely on local context to differentiate between floor, ceiling, footpath etc.
 It should be noted that the use of properly textured meshes could provide the necessary colour information for the model to distinguish between these categories.
 Texture mapping would be an obvious choice here for immediate future improvements to the approach.

+As mentioned before, the model trained on the ROG and Brass Foundry sites faces much more geometrical complexity and variety than the Park Row and Maritime Museum model.
+It is possible that despite lower "on-paper" metrics, the model trained with ROG may have a greater ability to generalise than the model investigated here.

 #pagebreak()
 == Inference on Queens House LiDAR data